attdona/Abaco.jl/docs/src/index.md

 # Now arrives the variable x from CE987 that make some formulas computables.
 # Note that x timestamp is 65, y timestamp is 101
-# and the formulas timestamp is 60: the START_TIME of the rop.
+# and the formulas timestamp is 60: the START_TIME of the span.
 ts = 101
 device = "CE987"
 add_value!(abaco, ts, device, "x", 10)